 Satellite Internet: Realities

-In an urban or suburban area, the truth is that satellite will likely never be able to compete with fully built out LTE on the ground.
+In an urban or suburban area, the truth is that current satellite will likely never be able to compete with fully built out LTE on the ground.

 After all - how can a billion dollar satellite that needs to last in service for a decade compete with ground based cell towers that cost a tiny fraction of that to build, and which can be upgraded to the latest technology every year?